-Modelling a solenoid with return spring¶
+Simulation of a solenoid with a return spring

-This script will demonstrate the modelling of a solenoid with a return spring.
-When the power supply is switched off, the spring pulls the piston 5 mm away from the centre of the coil.
-Turning the power supply on at t=0.1 s retracts the piston to the centre of the coil.
-At t=0.3 s, an external load of 10 N is applied to the plunger.
+When the power is turned off, the spring pulls the piston 5 mm away from the center of the coil.
+Turning on the power supply at t =0.1 s draws the piston into the center of the coil.
+At t=0.3 s, an external load of 10 N. is applied to the plunger.

 Loading the model: